Politics of Qatar: Consultative Assembly

-The Consultative Assembly (Majlis ash-Shura) is a 45-member partially-elected legislature made up of 30 elected representatives and 15 appointed by the emir.
+The Consultative Assembly (Majlis ash-Shura) is a 45-member unelected legislature made up of 45 members, all appointed by the emir.
+Majlis ash-shura is the process of gathering community opinions, facilitated by knowledgeable individuals who provide their perspectives and ideas on significant questions, problems, or decisions associated with the social, economic, or political aspects of people's lives.
 Elections were repeatedly delayed after the 2003 constitutional referendum introduced this framework.
 In 2006, Deputy Prime Minister Hamad bin Jassim bin Jaber Al Thani announced that elections would be held in 2007.
 However, only municipal elections were held.
 Due to voting laws, those who did not have family in the country pre-1930 were not allowed to vote.
 This excluded 75% of the population.
-The first general election was eventually held in October 2021.
+The same was true of the first legislative election, which was eventually held in October 2021.
+In may 2024, the 2021 legislative election officially became the last one, with future elections being abolished.

 Political parties and elections

 Qatar held a constitutional referendum in 2003, which was overwhelmingly supported.
 The first municipal elections with men and women voters and candidates were held in 1999 Central Municipal Council.
 The first legislative election, for two thirds of the legislative council's 45 seats, were planned for 2016 after previously being postponed in 2013.
 In June 2016 they were effectively postponed to at least 2019.
-The first general election of members of the Consultative Assembly was held in 2021.
+That election was eventually held in 2021, but in 2024 all future legislative elections were indefinitely abolished.

-Suffrage is currently limited to municipal elections and two thirds of the seats in the legislative council, with the voting age set at 18.
-Expatriate residents are excluded, as are the vast number of residents who are prevented from applying for citizenship.
+Suffrage is currently limited to municipal elections, with the voting age set at 18.
+Expatriate residents, who make up around 90% of Qatar's population, are excluded from participation.
 The elected Municipal Council has no executive powers but may offer advice to the Minister.

 Political parties are banned by law.
+In 2024, Qatar held a constitutional referendum that introduced amendments to end elections for the Shura Council and allow naturalized citizens to be appointed as members and government ministers by removing the requirement of "original" nationality.
+The changes were presented as measures to promote national unity and stability while maintaining the Emir's authority over appointments.
+AP called it "yet another rollback in the hereditarily ruled Gulf Arab states of halting steps to embrace representational rule".